Dakhzx/minimal-starter-dots/README.md

 and ur done

 ## Themes(incompleate)
-The themes contains waybar configs for a set of wallpaper as named Switch theme waybar refers to the switch wallpaper Switch-gray or switch-purple is reffered to the switch-gray and switch-purple wallpaper
+The themes contains waybar configs for a set of wallpaper as namedm, Switch theme waybar refers to the switch wallpaper Switch-gray or switch-purple is reffered to the switch-gray and switch-purple wallpaper

-The themes are incompleate because they are meant to be coustomised totally by you
+The themes are incompleate because they are meant to be coustomised totally by you path to themes config/mythemes/

 ## Required dependencies
 1. Rofi- for app launching